Haufe-Lexware/wicked.auth-passport/README.md

 * Twitter will NOT allow retrieval of email addresses via the API without manual checking of your application by Twitter
 * Facebook also allows user creation without an email addresses (for kids, you know, who just have a phone number), so you can't rely on `email` being filled
-* Github allows user creation without an actual name; in that case, the username will be returned as both full name and last name, and first name is left blank
+* Github allows user creation without an actual name; in that case, the username will be returned as both full name and family name, and given name is left blank
 * The same applies to Twitter

 This information can be used to pre-fill a registration form in your SPA, but should be allowed to change.

+**IMPORTANT**: This end point may be removed in favor of an OpenID Connect type of end point (`/userinfo`) in the future.
+Currently, some restrictions of the underlying API Gateway does not allow an implementation of OpenID Connect reliably.

 ## Tweaking runtime behavior